nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

 ### Example
-* The below example python script tries to read a huge csv file containing historical bitcoin data in chunks of 10,000 rows and process each chunks to update the maximum bitcoin volume value and the timestamp at maximum value
+* The below example python script tries to read a huge csv file containing historical bitcoin data in chunks of 10,000 rows
+* Each dataframe chunk is processed to update the maximum bitcoin volume value and the timestamp at maximum value

 ```python
 import  pandas  as  pd
 import  datetime  as  dt